-This section contains guidance on reporting students who are restrained or isolated and any staff injured during those events.
+This section contains guidance on reporting students who are restrained or isolated and any staff injured staff or student injuries that occur during those events.
 It is for data reporting purposes only and should not be interpreted as guidance for deciding if or when any student should be restrained or isolated.
 This document is not intended for use in determining which situations warrant restraint or isolation and which do not.

-All actions, regardless of length, that occur during the students' regularly scheduled school day should be reported.
+All actions, regardless of length, that occur during the students' regularly scheduled school day that occur during school-sponsored instruction or activities should be reported.
 Incidents that occur outside the regularly scheduled school day should not be reported.
 If a district is contracting for services and claiming the student for funding, the district is responsible for collecting and maintaining the records for that student - including proper recording and reporting of restraint or isolation events.
-If a student is restrained or isolated as part of a discipline incident, report the appropriate information in the discipline File R and report the appropriate information used in File S.
+If a student is restrained or isolated as part of a discipline incident, report the appropriate information in the discipline File R and report the appropriate information for the restraint or isolation used in File S.